 Over the next 18 weeks, our teams provide intensive support including regular calls and visits from the supervising social worker, sessions with a clinical psychologist and dedicated Family Support Worker, and tailored out-of-hours support.

 This phase normally lasts 28-34 weeks.
 As the child begins to settle in, we continue with an enhanced level of support.
 This level of support will gradually reduce over time.

 We will continue to provide an enhanced flexible service level, which is tailored to support each foster carer and foster child.

-Kevin stayed with the same foster parents for more than two years while adoptive parents were sought for him.
+Kevin stayed with the same foster parents for more than two years while adoptive parents were sought.
 His foster parents did not know how long this search would take, so they threw themselves into doing everything they could for the little boy.

 His behaviour was initially challenging.
 They instilled routine into his life, built strong attached relationships with him, and persevered.
 It was very rewarding when they started to see real changes in him.

-When adoptive parents were found for Kevin, they spent time with them explaining what Kevin’s medical needs were; specialists believed he was suffering from foetal alcohol syndrome and had ADHD and dyspraxia.
-They also played an essential role in helping Kevin begin to trust and form relationships with his new parents.
+When adoptive parents were found, Kevin’s foster parents spent time with them, explaining what his medical needs were (he had foetal alcohol syndrome, ADHD and dyspraxia).
+They also played an essential role in helping the boy begin to trust and form relationships with his new parents.
 Read Kevin’s full story.